 You probably already have the basis of a way of creating or revitalising your companies online presence.
-In fact, online marketing is just like offline marketing in so many respects.
+Online marketing is just like offline marketing in so many respects.

 Nothing is more important than having a good plan.

-Depending on what goods or services you sell, you will have more or less of a captive audience to listen to your value proposition.
-If you sell houses, you might be able to talk to a prospective client for half an hour even if they are not really interested.
+Depending on what goods or services you sell, you’ll have more or less of a captive audience to listen to your value proposition.
+If you sell houses, you might be able to talk to a prospective client for half an hour even if they’re not interested.
 If you conduct seminars, the audience might feel like they have to stay all day, because they paid upfront and want to get as much as possible in return.

-Online things are very different, attention spans are much shorter.
-This is one of the main differences between offline and online business.
-Visitors can back-click to their search results in a few seconds if it looks like they haven’t found what they are looking for.
+Online, things are very different, and attention spans are much shorter.
+This length of attention is one of the main differences between offline and online business.
+Visitors can back-click to their search results in a few seconds if it looks like they haven’t found what they want.

 Gather information about your business

-In order to proceed in the most efficient manner, you need to collect some information regarding your business, offers, and your favourite type of client or customer.
+To proceed most efficiently, you need to collect some information regarding your business, offers, and your favourite type of client or customer.

-As you’re probably aware, the internet search engines use algorithms to order data.
+As you’re probably aware, internet search engines use algorithms to order data.
 The most important aspect of this revolves around keywords, key phrases and associated synonyms.
 One of the best ways of increasing online visibility is to identify which of these words and phrases best relate to your business.
-We then use these words and phrases as much as possible, in as many places as possible alongside your company name.
-(We use these words as much as possible while making sure our content is very readable, we also avoid overuse of keywords).
+We then use these words and phrases liberally, in as many places as possible alongside your company name.
+(We use these words as much as possible while making sure our content is very readable.
+We also avoid overuse of keywords).

 We also ‘spoon feed’ these words and phrases to the search algorithms in a way that ticks as many algorithmic boxes as possible.
-There are many other tasks ahead but keyword research and proper use is the most important building block, along with link building.
+There are many other tasks ahead, but keyword research and proper use is the most crucial building block, along with link building.

 When we build links carefully and gradually across the internet, they have to be in blocks of text that also contain relevant keywords and phrases.

-So, we start the process with a few questions that need to be answered in relation to your business.
+So, we start the process with a few questions that need to get answered concerning your business.

 These are the most important questions to ask:

-- List as many keywords and key phrases that you can think of that are applicable to your business.
-If you sell bicycles then you will write ‘men’s bikes’, ‘men’s bicycles’, ‘women’s bikes’, ‘women’s bicycles’, all the way down to ‘cycle chain’ or ‘bike sprocket’.
+- List as many keywords and key phrases that you can think of that apply to your business.
+If you sell bicycles, then you will write ‘men’s bikes’, ‘men’s bicycles’, ‘women’s bikes’, ‘women’s bicycles’, all the way down to ‘cycle chain’ or ‘bike sprocket’.

 - Who are you targeting?
-I.E. Who is your perfect customer?
+I.E. Who’s your perfect customer?
 Who do you want to find your website and take action that leads to revenue?

 - Give us a 30-second ‘elevator pitch’ for your company.
 This elevator pitch should be more important than any mission statement.

 Do you know what an elevator pitch is?
-Just in case here is a quick explanation:
+Just in case there’s a quick explanation:

-When you’re at a dinner party and someone asks you what you do for a living there can be a tendency to ‘dress up’ the explanation.
-Many of us like talking about ourselves or our business and we can easily bore or confuse people.
-If you’re stuck in an elevator with someone and they ask you what you do for a living, or what your company does there’s little time.
+When you’re at a dinner party, and someone asks you what you do for a living, there can be a tendency to ‘dress up’ the explanation.
+Many of us like talking about ourselves or our business, and we can effortlessly bore or confuse people.
+If you get in an elevator with someone and they ask you what you do for a living, or what your company does there’s little time.